Ryu Hanaoka: RISE

 Hanaoka made his promotional debut with RISE against Koudai Hirayama at RISE 159 on June 24, 2022.
 He won the fight by unanimous decision, with all three judges awarding him a 30–29 scorecard.

 On July 28, 2022, Hashimoto Dojo revealed that Hanaoka had vacated the KNOCK OUT Black Super Flyweight title.
 On the same day, at a separate press conference held by RISE, it was announced that Hanaoka would face the second ranked RISE super flyweight contender Jin Mandokoro at RISE 161 on August 28, 2022.
 He won the fight by a third-round technical knockout.
 The fight was stopped 21 seconds into the round, due to a cut on Mandokoro's eyelid.

 Hanaoka faced the #12 ranked Tsubasa at RISE World Series 2022 on October 15, 2022.
 He was dismissive of his opponent during the pre-fight press conference, stating: "I want to show there's a difference between top ranked and bottom ranked fighters".
 Hanaoka lost the fight by an upset technical decision, with all three judges scoring it 20–19 for Tsubasa.
 The bout was stopped four seconds before the second round expired, due to an accidental clash of heads which left a cut above Tsubasa's right eye.

 Hanaoka took part in a NO KICK NO LIFE bantamweight tournament, the quarterfinals of which were held on February 11, 2023.
 He overcame Sanchai TeppenGym by split decision in the quarterfinals and advanced to the semifinals, which were held on May 21, 2023, where he faced Koki Yamada.
+Hanaoka won the fight by a flying knee stoppage midway through the opening round and faced HIROYUKI in the tournament finals, which were held on the same night.
+He captured the bantamweight title, as well as the ¥1 million in prize money, by unanimous decision.
+Two of the judges scored the fight 50–47 in his favor, while the third ringside official scored the fight 49–48 for Hanaoka.

+Hanaoka faced the one-time ISKA Oriental rules World Flyweight title challenger Nicolas Rivas in a -54 kg catchweight bout at RISE World Series 2023 - 2nd Round on August 26, 2023.
+He won the fight by unanimous decision, with all three judges scoring the bout 30–27 in his favor.

+Hanaoka faced the one-time RISE Bantamweight title challenger Jin Mandokoro in the semifinals of the 2023 RISE Bantamweight New Warriors tournament, which took place at RISE 173 on November 18, 2023.
+He lost the fight by a first-round knockout.

+Hanaoka faced the reigning Krush Bantamweight champion Koji Ikeda in a cross-promotional bout at RISE ELDORADO 2024 on March 17, 2024.
+He won the fight by unanimous decision.

+Hanaoka faced Kaito Hasegawa at RISE 179 on June 30, 2024.
+He won the fight by unanimous decision.